hashbangnz/i18n-globals/README.md

 ## This fork

+This fork makes i18n-globals Apartment Tenant specific so that globals can be set per tenant.

-This fork adds thread-safety to i18n-globals.
-It reverts back to an earlier version of the gem, before it was rewritten to allow to set different globals per locale - this is complexity we don't need.
+It is based on an earlier version of the gem than current Master, before it was rewritten to allow a different set of globals per locale - this is complexity we don't need.

 We also add support for Ruby 2.7 from this fork: https://github.com/nusnick/i18n-globals